-Argentina awaits VP Cristina Fernández corruption verdict
+Argentine VP Cristina Fernández guilty, 6 years for fraud

 “So we already know how she’ll be attacked and also how Kirchnerism will defend her, which is to consider her a victim of “lawfare,” just like Lula (President-elect Luiz Inácio Lula da Silva) faced in Brazil or what the former president of Ecuador (Rafael Correa) currently faces,” Bacman said.

-Either way, Bacman expects the verdict to only deepen the fissures in Argentine society, where even as vice president, she remains the singular leader of the leftist faction of the Peronist movement.
+Either way, she remains the singular leader of the leftist faction of the Peronist movement.
 Bacman said his surveys show 62% want her removed and 38% support her, no matter what.

 Meanwhile, other cases remain pending against her, including a charge of money-laundering that also involves her son and daughter.